-The Norwegian securitisation market has historically not been substantial compared to the market in other jurisdictions in Europe.
+The Norwegian securitisation market has historically not been substantial compared with the market in other jurisdictions in Europe.
 In 2004, the now-repealed Norwegian Financial Institutions Act (the FIA Act)2 was amended to enable financial institutions to securitise their loan portfolios by way of a 'true sale' to securitisation special purpose entities (SSPE).
-The amendment to the FIA Act addressed traditional securitisation, rather than synthetic securitisation, where there is no sale of assets from the financial institution to the SSPE.
+The amendment to the FIA Act addressed traditional, 'true sale' securitisation, rather than synthetic securitisation where there is no sale of assets from the financial institution to the SSPE.

-Because of the complexity of the rules and the lack of beneficial treatment of securitisations under the Norwegian capital adequacy regime, Norway never developed a substantial securitisation market and the already minuscule market for securitisation dropped to zero when the FIA Act was replaced by the Norwegian Act on Financial Undertakings and Financial Groups (the FUA Act)3 from 1 January 2016, which did not provide for securitisation, thus making securitisation practically impossible for financial institutions in Norway.
+Owing to the complexity of the rules and the lack of beneficial treatment of securitisations under the Norwegian capital adequacy regime, Norway never developed a substantial securitisation market and the already minuscule market for securitisation dropped to zero when the FIA Act was replaced by the Norwegian Act on Financial Undertakings and Financial Groups (the FUA Act)3 from 1 January 2016, as the new act did not provide for securitisation, thus making securitisation practically impossible for financial institutions in Norway.

 Ordinary corporates and other non-financial institutions may securitise their loan portfolios or similar assets without regard to some of the restrictions that currently apply to financial institutions.

-Following the implementation of a new framework for securitisation in the EU –consisting of the EU Securitisation Regulation,4 the EU Securitisation Prudential Regulation amending the Capital Requirements Regulation5 and the EU Securitisation Prudential Regulation Solvency II6 (collectively the EU Securitisation Law), all of which are considered relevant to the European Economic Area (EEA) but are not yet implemented in the EEA Agreement – the Norwegian legislature tasked the Financial Supervisory Authority of Norway (FSAN)7 with establishing a working group (the Working Group) to assess a Norwegian implementation of expected EEA rules corresponding to the EU Securitisation Law.
+Following the implementation of a new framework for securitisation in the EU – consisting of the EU Securitisation Regulation,4 the EU Securitisation Prudential Regulation amending the Capital Requirements Regulation5 and the EU Securitisation Prudential Regulation Solvency II6 (collectively the EU Securitisation Law), all of which are considered relevant to the European Economic Area (EEA) but are not yet implemented in the EEA Agreement – the Norwegian legislature tasked the Financial Supervisory Authority of Norway (FSAN)7 with establishing a working group (the Working Group) to assess a Norwegian implementation of expected EEA rules corresponding to the EU Securitisation Law.
 The Working Group was aided in its work by the Reference Group, which comprised representatives from the market.
-On 29 May 2019, the Working Group sent its final report (the Report)8 to the Norwegian Ministry of Finance, the Report forming the basis for a legislative proposal published by the Ministry of Finance on 4 December 2020.
+On 29 May 2019, the Working Group sent its final report (the Report) to the Norwegian Ministry of Finance, the Report forming the basis for a legislative proposal published by the Ministry of Finance on 4 December 2020.
 The final legislation for implementation of the EU Securitisation Law in Norwegian law by amending the FUA Act (the Implementing Law) was passed by Parliament on 23 April 2021 but, at the time of writing, has not yet entered into force.
 We expect the new legislation to take effect at the same time as the EU Securitisation Law is implemented in the EEA Agreement, the timing of which is currently unknown.

-In short, the Report states that the EU Securitisation Law should be implemented by cross-reference in Norway (i.e., word for word).
-To the extent that certain issues are not regulated in the EU Securitisation Law, the Norwegian legislature may pass ancillary regulations in respect of those issues, provided, however, that any such Norwegian regulations are drafted to comply with the objective of the EU Securitisation Law and general EEA principles.
-The Report contains proposals for a limited number of such ancillary regulations; see further details in the sections below.
+In short, the Implementing Law states that the EU Securitisation Law should be implemented by cross-reference in Norway (i.e., word for word).
+To the extent that certain issues are not regulated in the EU Securitisation Law, the Norwegian legislature is entitled to pass ancillary regulations in respect of those issues, provided, however, that any such Norwegian regulations are drafted to comply with the objective of the EU Securitisation Law and general EEA principles.
+The Implementing Law contains a limited number of such ancillary regulations; see further details in the sections below.

 i Licensing requirements in Norway